 As described in Section 2, agencies seeking Hub funding may identify and propose eligible projects.
 Certain compliance criteria, identified by federal grant guidelines, must be met.
-All Hub-submitted project proposals must meet the following criteria:
+All Hubsubmitted project proposals must meet the following criteria:

-- Have a clear "nexus to terrorism," i.e., the proposal must specify how the activities will support preparedness for terrorist incidents - Directly benefit at least two operational areas - Support at least one of the region's homeland security goals (see Section 9) - Include only allowable expenses under UASI grant guidelines (See Appendix C) - Describe how the proposed investment supports closing gaps or sustaining capacity in one or more of the 32 core capabilities.
+- Have a clear "nexus to terrorism," i.e., the proposal must specify how the activities will support preventing, preparing for, protecting against, and responding to terrorist incidents - Directly benefit at least two operational areas within the respective hub - Support at least one of the region's homeland security goals (see Section 9) - Include only allowable expenses under UASI grant guidelines (See Appendix C) - Describe how the proposed investment supports closing gaps or sustaining capacity in one or more of the 32 core capabilities.

-In addition, proposals may only be submitted by a local government agency within the twelvecounty Bay Area UASI footprint and must have approval of the relevant department head.
+In addition, proposals may only be submitted by a local government agency within the twelve-county Bay Area UASI footprint and must have approval of the relevant department head.
 Community-based and nonprofit groups must submit proposals through a government sponsor/partner.

 The person submitting the form must be the person who will be primarily responsible for implementing the project ("Project Lead.")
-This same person is also required to either attend the proposal kick off meeting on Thursday September 16, 2021 or listen to the webinar version on the UASI website (www.bayareauasi.org) prior to submitting the project proposal.
+This same person is also required to either attend the proposal kick off meeting on Thursday September 15, 2023, or listen to the webinar version on the UASI website (www.bayareauasi.org) prior to submitting the project proposal.